 10 Things I Hate About You

-The quintessential 90s high school movie.
-Heath Ledger is charmingly jagged, and Julia Stiles is the feminist icon we all needed.
-It’s more than just a rom-com; it’s about teenage angst and the fear of letting people in.
-The paintball scene alone is enough to make you smile, but the poem reading?
-That hits you right in the feels every single time.
-Check availability →
+Heath Ledger is charmingly jagged.
+Julia Stiles is an icon.
+The paintball scene alone is enough to cure a bad day, but the poem reading hits you right in the feels every time.

 Hot Fuzz

-While it starts as a parody of action movies, it becomes a genuinely fantastic one by the end.
-But the real heart of the movie is the bromance between Nicholas Angel and Danny Butterman.
-It’s a story about a workaholic learning to switch off and find a friend.
-Plus, seeing a quiet English village erupt into a Michael Bay-style shootout is a joke that never gets old.
-Check availability →
+What starts as a parody becomes a genuinely fantastic action movie.
+But the core is the bromance between Nicholas and Danny.
+Seeing a quiet English village erupt into a Michael Bay shootout is a joke that never gets old.

 The Secret Life of Walter Mitty